Home » How To » How to Disable Print Spooler Service in Windows 10 & 11

 disable print spooler service

 After restarting, the Print Spooler service will not run automatically.
-Do keep in mind that some programs might automatically start the service since you haven’t completely disabled the service.
+Do keep in mind that some programs might automatically start the service because you haven’t fully disabled it.
 This is especially true if your system is connected to a printer.
 If you don’t want that happening, I recommend you follow one of the first two methods.

-To turn on the service again, follow the same steps but select the “Print Spooler” checkbox and click “Ok.”
+To turn the service back on, follow the same steps, but select the “Print Spooler” checkbox and click “OK”.

 That is all.
 It is that simple to disable the Print Spooler service in Windows.